 Action Click View detail to see the decoy's configuration details.
 Click Copy to Template to duplicate the decoy as a template.
 Click Start or Stop to start or stop the decoy.
 Click Delete to delete the decoy.
-Click Download to download the FortiDeceptor token package.
+Click Download to download the FortiDeceptor Token Package.
 Click Attack Test to test the decoy.
+Click VNC to open a VNC of the decoy.
 Status The status of the decoy can be Initializing , Running , Stopped , or Cannot Start .
 If the Decoy VM cannot start, hover over the VM to see the reason.
 Decoy Name Name of the decoy.

-Initialize Time and Start Time The decoy's initialization time and its last start time.

-os Operating system of the decoy.
+Initialize Time and Start Time The decoy's initialization time and its last start time. os Operating system of the decoy.
 VM The name of the Decoy VM.
+Enabled Services The number of decoy services enabled on this VM.
 IP The IP address of the Decoy VM.
 Services List of services enabled.
 Hover over an icon to see a text list.

-Network Type Shows if the IP address is Static or DHCP .
+Network Type Shows if the IP address is Static or DHCP.
 DNS DNS of the Decoy VM.
 Gateway Gateway of the Decoy VM.